trychlos/pwix-accounts-ui/README.md

     Possible values are:

-    - `pwixAccounts.C.PreferredLabel.USERNAME`
+    - `AccountsUI.C.PreferredLabel.USERNAME`
-    - `pwixAccounts.C.PreferredLabel.EMAIL_ADDRESS`
+    - `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS`

-    Defaulting to `pwixAccounts.C.PreferredLabel.EMAIL_ADDRESS` though the actually displayed label heavily depends of the runtime configuration as we try to always display something.
+    Defaulting to `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS` though the actually displayed label heavily depends of the runtime configuration as we try to always display something.

     A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.